Skip to main content

 Doublecheck your management networks

-Important: before enabling firewall, please double-check that you added the correct management addresses!
+Before enabling a firewall, double-check that you added the correct management addresses!

 Enable ufw firewall